 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 I hope this post has cleared the confusion between the present perfect and the past simple tenses.
 Now you know how you can still use present tense to talk about a past event.

-Yes, the English language is curious like that.
 The good news is, the more you practice the better you’ll be.
-So be consistent and motivated about learning and you’ll be fluent in English before you know it!
+So be consistent and motivated about learning and you’ll be fluent in English before you know it!c